Go to main content

 Structure the Employment Offer

-Before drafting the employment contract, issuance of an offer letter formalizes both parties' intention.
+Before drafting the employment contract, issuing an offer letter formalizes the intent of both parties.
 It must specify:

 • Gross annual compensation and any variable elements